By Pete Reilly

 With these solutions, we were able to build AnswerRocket to access data to fit with a company’s existing data strategy and infrastructure – with a path to adapt as needed.
 This way, companies had flexibility with their data storage.
 If they needed the extra security and network bandwidth for on-premises storage, open source data frameworks gave them the ability to query multiple data sources.

-Now it’s 2016.
-As we shared in our 2016 Top 9 Trends for Business Intelligence and Analytics white paper, the move to the cloud for analytics does seem increasingly inevitable.
+Now, the move to the cloud for analytics does seem increasingly inevitable.
 The cloud offers lower cost, greater agility, and speed to market.

 But how we get to the cloud varies by company.
 In a recent survey by IDG Services of IT and business decision makers about analytics storage over the next three years: